 Combination marks are logos that use both a wordmark and a symbol to represent a brand or product.
 They allow for both a strong visual element and the brand’s name to be included in the logo.
 Combination marks are often used by brands that need to balance their visual identity with their brand name recognition.
 Examples include the McDonald’s arches, the Verizon checkmark, and the Subway sandwich.

 Abstract marks are logos that use abstract shapes or lines to represent a brand or product.
 They are often more creative and artistic than other types of logos, and they are used by brands that want to stand out and be seen as innovative or forward-thinking.
 Examples include the Airbnb logo, the Airbnb Bélo, and the Nike swoosh.

 Mascots are logos that use a character or animal to represent a brand or product.
 They are often used by brands that want to create a fun or playful image, or that want to appeal to children.
 Examples include the Kool-Aid Man, the GEICO gecko, and the Charmin bear.

 No matter what type of logo a brand chooses, it’s important that it accurately represents the company or product and resonates with its target audience.
 A well-designed logo can be a powerful marketing tool, helping a brand stand out in a crowded market and build customer loyalty.
+Whether used in your digital marketing ads, marketing collateral such as brochures and business cards, or with direct mail pieces such as fliers, postcards or elaborate print packaging such as a custom mailer boxes, a well-designed logo is essential for all businesses.
 Contact 1Brand Design today for a free quote on your new company logo.